AdobeDocs/commerce-admin.en/help/b2b/quote-request.md

 ---
 # Request for quote

 If quotes are enabled in the [Sales features configuration](configure-quotes.md), an authorized buyer from a company can initiate the price negotiation process by requesting a quote from their shopping cart.
+If a buyer is not ready to submit a quote for negotiation, they can save it as a draft.

 >[!NOTE]
 >